faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-are-we-losing-our-voice-to-ai.md

 But, sometimes, I felt, *no*, I wouldn't say that.

-ChatGPT would revise it for me—again and again—until finally, I had something that I could send.
+ChatGPT would revise it for me—again and again—until finally I had something that I could send.

-On one occasion, it even gave me a draft that I sent out to the customer and it landed me in an issue with the customer representative.
+On one occasion, it even gave me a draft that I sent out to the customer and it led to a contractual back-and-forth with the customer representative.

 I had not taken the time to review the minute details.